 27cBlessed is the LORD God of our fathers, who put it into the mind of the king to glorify the House of the LORD in Jerusalem, 28and who inclined the king and his counselors and the king’s military officers to be favorably disposed toward me.
 For my part, thanks to the care of the LORD for me, I summoned up courage and assembled leading men in Israel to go with me.

 8 1These are the chiefs of the clans and the register of the genealogy of those who came up with me from Babylon in the reign of King Artaxerxes: 2Of the sons of Phinehas, Gershom; of the sons of Ithamar, Daniel; of the sons of David, Hattush.
 3Of the sons of Shecaniah: of the sons of Parosh, Zechariah; through him the genealogy of 150 males was registered.
-4Eliehoenai son of Zerahiah, of the sons of Pahathmoab, and with him 200 males.
+4Eliehoenai son of Zerahiah, of the sons of Pahath-moab, and with him 200 males.
 5Of the sons of Shecaniah son of Jahaziel; and with him 300 males.
 6And of the sons of Adin, Ebed son of Jonathan; and with him 50 males.
 7And of the sons of Elam, Jeshaiah son of Athaliah; and with him 70 males.
 8And of the sons of Shephatiah, Zebadiah son of Michael; and with him 80 males.
 9Of the sons of Joab, Obadiah son of Jehiel; and with him 218 males.
 10And of the sons of Shelomith, the son of Josiphiah; and with him 160 males.
 11And of the sons of Bebai, Zechariah son of Bebai; and with him 28 males.
 12And of the sons of Azgad, Johanan son of Hakkatan; and with him 110 males.
 13And of the sons of Adonikam, who were the last; and these are their names: Eliphelet, Jeiel, and Shemaiah; and with them 60 males.
 14And of the sons of Bigvai, Uthai and Zaccur; and with them 70 males.

 15These I assembled by the river that enters Ahava, and we encamped there for three days.
 I reviewed the people and the priests, but I did not find any Levites there.
 16I sent for Eliezer, Ariel, Shemaiah, Elnathan, Jarib, Elnathan, Nathan, Zechariah, and Meshullam, the leading men, and also for Joiarib and Elnathan, the instructors, 17and I gave them an order for Iddo, the leader at the place [called] Casiphia.
 I gave them a message to convey to Iddo [and] his brother, temple-servants at the place [called] Casiphia, that they should bring us attendants for the House of our God.
 18Thanks to the benevolent care of our God for us, they brought us a capable man of the family of Mahli son of Levi son of Israel, and Sherebiah and his sons and brothers, 18 in all, 19and Hashabiah, and with him Jeshaiah of the family of Merari, his brothers and their sons, 20 in all; 20and of the temple servants whom David and the officers had appointed for the service of the Levites—220 temple servants, all of them listed by name.